 It’s as effective in the marketing field as it is interesting.
 That is, the reasons that consumers prefer some brands over others are not always totally clear.

-But to get a better picture of what perceived quality is and how it can sway even the most stubborn of potential buyers, we’re gonna have to give it a proper definition first.
+But to get a better picture of a product’s perceived quality and how it can sway even the most stubborn of potential buyers, we’ll have to give it a proper definition first.
 Let’s start with the basics.

-So going along that train of thought, one can say that perceived quality is an intangible measure of the overall quality of a product, almost purely based on the belief that it is the best in its niche to the consumer.
-Even if there is no rational basis for this.
+So, going along that train of thought, one can say that perceived quality is an intangible measure of the overall quality of a product and its craftsmanship, almost purely based on the belief that it is the best in its niche to the consumer even if there is no rational basis for this.

-So you’ll see the vast majority of people around the world drinking Coke or Pepsi, regardless of how good the alternatives might be.
+So you’ll see the vast majority of people worldwide drinking Coke or Pepsi, regardless of how good the alternatives might be.

 Similarly, different car brands have different reputations for quality.
 These are often decades old and might bear no relationship to their quality in the present day.
 Some people just prefer the brand of car that their parents drove.

-There are so many seemingly random factors that can drive consumers to a brand.
-And as an interested marketeer, it’d do you well to learn how to properly pull those strings if you want your brand or business to skyrocket.
+So many seemingly random factors can drive consumers to a brand.
+As an interested marketeer, it’d do you well to learn how to properly pull those strings if you want your brand or business to skyrocket.

 Perceived quality is important for several reasons, particularly in the context of marketing and business success.
 With a heightened sense of perceived quality, brands can benefit tenfold.